Ismail-Lh/byltbasics-ecom/apps/express-app/README.md

 ## Recent Changes (May 2025)

+- **Standardized API Response Format**:

+  - Implemented a unified response format for consistent API communication
+  - Created an `ApiResponseSanitizer` to handle response formatting and data sanitization
+  - Integrated with shared types package to ensure consistency across frontend and backend
+  - Added sensitive data filtering to prevent leaking of critical information

 - **Architectural Refactoring**:

   - Migrated from a flat structure to a layered Clean Architecture approach